 Major and minor air leaks should be identified during the audit process so that the leaks are dealt with during the retrofit/rehab of the building.
 Accurately estimating pre- and post- air leakage in multi-family buildings is complicated.
 Visual and tactile inspection will reveal large and obvious areas of infiltration, but blower door testing is necessary to more accurately quantify existing leakage rates, air leakage reductions, and consequently, energy and dollar savings.
 Typically a blower door test is used to determine where infiltration is occurring in an individual unit.
 Two types of blower door testing are available for measuring air leakage of a single residential unit in a MF building: guarded and un-guarded blower door tests.
 A guarded blower door test, done properly, will indicate the residential unit's total leakage to the exterior of the building.
-An un-guarded blower door test is resource intensive and adjoining units and other adjacent spaces.
+An unguarded blower door test will indicate the unit's leakage rate to outdoors and adjoining units and other adjacent spaces.
 A guarded blower door test is resource intensive and logistically complicated.
 DOEE requires the blower door test be completed for ALL multifamily projects.